 Carriages packed with commuters.

-A woman applies her make-up.
-Another occupies her time observing the people around her.
-A husband and wife share an affectionate gesture.
-Further along, a woman flicks through a glossy magazine.
+One woman occupies her time observing the people around her.
+Opposite, a girl puts on her make-up.
+Across the aisle, a husband strokes his wife’s hand.
+Further along, another woman flicks through a glossy magazine.

-Then, abruptly, everything changes: a man has a heart attack, and can't be resuscitated; the train is stopped, an ambulance called.
+Then, abruptly, everything changes: a man collapses, the train is stopped, an ambulance called.

-Telling the story of the week following that fateful train journey, One Moment, One Morning is a stunning novel about love and loss, about family and – above all – friendship.
-A stark reminder that, sometimes, one moment is all it takes, it also reminds us that somehow, and despite everything, life can and does go on.
+Telling the story of the week following that fateful train journey, One Moment, One Morning is a stunning novel about love and loss, secrets and lies, family and – above all – friendship.
+Memorable and moving, gripping the reader from the very first page, it’s a stark reminder that sometimes, one moment is all it takes to shatter everything.
+Yet it also reminds us that somehow, despite it all, life can and does go on.